jblindsay/whitebox-tools/README.md

 To retrieve detailed information about a tool's input arguments and example usage, either use the *--toolhelp* command from the terminal, or the *tool_help('tool_name')* function from the *whitebox_tools.py* script.

 ## Supported Data Formats
-The **WhiteboxTools** library can currently support read/writing raster data in [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/), ESRI (ArcGIS) ASCII and binary (.flt & .hdr), GRASS GIS, Idrisi, SAGA GIS (binary and ASCII), and Surfer 7 data formats.
-Currently GeoTiff files can be read but not written, although work is underway to add data writing capabilities.
+The **WhiteboxTools** library can currently support read/writing raster data in [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/), GeoTIFF, ESRI (ArcGIS) ASCII and binary (.flt & .hdr), GRASS GIS, Idrisi, SAGA GIS (binary and ASCII), and Surfer 7 data formats.
 The library is primarily tested using Whitebox raster data sets and if you encounter issues when reading/writing data in other formats, you should report the problem to the [author](#contributors).
 Please note that there are no plans to incorportate third-party libraries, like [GDAL](http://www.gdal.org), in the project given the design goal of keeping a pure (or as close as possilbe) Rust codebase.

 At present, there is no ability in *WhiteboxTools* to read or write vector geospatial data.
 Support for Shapefile, GeoJSON, and other common vector formats will be added to the library soon.